fictjs/fict/README.md

 ---

 ## Why Fict?

+**Positioning**

+- “Write JavaScript; the compiler handles reactivity.”
+No `.value`, no deps arrays, no manual memo wiring.
+- Not pitching “better React/Vue/Svelte”; Fict is a different mental model (compile-time reactivity on plain JS).
+- The gain: less code, lower cognitive overhead.
+Performance is surgical by design, but we’re not selling unproven speed charts.

 | Pain Point        | React                  | Solid                         | Svelte 5        | Fict          |
 | ----------------- | ---------------------- | ----------------------------- | --------------- | ------------- |